Substra/substra-documentation/docs/source/operations/getting-started.rst

       skaffold run -p dev,arm64

 .. tip::
-   When re-launching the orchestrator and the backend, you can speed up the processing by avoiding the update of the chart dependencies using the profile ``nodeps`` and adding ``--status-check=false``.
+   When re-launching the orchestrator and the backend, you can speed up the processing by avoiding the update of the chart dependencies using the profile ``nodeps``.

    .. code-block:: bash

-      skaffold run --status-check=false -p nodeps
+      skaffold run -p nodeps

 * Deploy the frontend.
 You can use two methods (described below)